Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Hardy-Littlewood maximal operator on modulation spaces

 \begin{proof} For $f \in M^{p,q}$, we have

-If it can be shown that the square of any function in $M^{p,q}$ ($1 \leq p < \infty,\ 1 \leq q \leq 2$) lies in another modulation space, then the right-hand side of \eqref{square} will belong to some $L^p$ space.
+If it can be shown that the square of any function in $M^{p,q}$ ($1 \leq p < \infty,\ 1 \leq q \leq 2$) lies in some other modulation space, then the right-hand side of \eqref{square} will belong to some $L^p$ space.
 This would imply $|f| * |\phi^*| \in L^{2p}$, from which the desired result follows by an argument analogous to Proposition \ref{prop2}.

 The final step is to determine the modulation space containing the square $f^2$ of a given function $f$.
-By invoking the algebra property in Lemma \ref{ap}, we conclude that $f^2$ belongs to an appropriate modulation space, thereby completing the proof of Theorem \ref{th4}.
+By invoking the algebra property in Lemma \ref{lm1}~\eqref{ap}, we conclude that $f^2$ belongs to an appropriate modulation space, thereby completing the proof of Theorem \ref{th4}.

 \end{proof}